studies indicate coaching decreases perceived stress

 My passion is coaching: to be a catalyst for momentum by helping people and teams transform through self-discovery, clarity and empowerment to action.

-My overarching purpose, in life and work, is to be a catalyst for helping create a world of "Feels like a Saturday" lives, one person at a time.
-I'd love to explore what that might mean and look like for you.
+My overarching purpose, in life and work, is to be a catalyst for helping create a world of more ease and flow, one person at a time.
+I'd love to explore what that can look like and mean for you.